Last Update: 27 Apr., 2024

 Using this option, kv library no longer use hardware rouding mode change.
 Kv library uses emulation of directed rounding using twosum and twoproduct.
 Since it works without changing the rounding mode by hardware and only in the nearest rounding mode, it is expected to work in very wide environments.
 Speed is not expected to be fast.

-For details of the algorithm, see emu.pdf (Jun 9, 2014, in Japanese).
+For details of the algorithm, see emu.pdf (Jun 9, 2014, slightly modified on Apr.
+27, 2023, in Japanese).

 See